 The acclaimed director is known for his offbeat style of storytelling and his insanely precise visuals.
 He loves symmetry, coordinated color palettes, and working with the same group of actors—including household names like Owen Wilson and Bill Murray.

-The French Dispatch is set to premier on July 6 and stars Timothée Chalamet, Bill Murray (of course), Tilda Swinton, Frances McDormand, Adrian Brody, and a whole bunch of other famous faces.
+The French Dispatch is set to premier on July 6 and stars Timothée Chalamet, Bill Murray (of course), Tilda Swinton, Frances McDormand, Adrien Brody, and a whole bunch of other famous faces.

 But before we dive into the inevitable greatness of The French Dispatch, we'd do well to familiarize ourselves with the director's past cinematic work.
 Here are the best Wes Anderson movies you need to watch!